 - Grill or Bake!
 While this recipe is designed for the oven, you can also grill the skewers.
 Preheat the grill and cook over medium heat, turning occasionally until cooked through.
 Using a meat thermometer, make sure chicken reaches an internal temp of 165F.

-- Make sure to bake the skewers briefly over medium-high direct heat for color, then move them to indirect heat to finish cooking through without scorching the seasoning.
+Since Jerk marinade contains sugar and herbs that burns quickly over very high direct heat, make sure to bake the skewers briefly over medium-high heat for color, then move them to indirect heat to finish cooking through without scorching the seasoning.

 The flavor is strong on the outside but bland inside